Lilit Phra Lo: Location

 The two rival cities in Lilit Phra Lo are named Song and Suang.
 In 1945, MR Sumonnachat Sawatdikun proposed that Amphoe Song in Phrae Province is the town in the poem.
 Since 1951, the local authorities in Song have identified the town with the poem by renaming an old stupa as Phrathat Phra Lo (holy reliquary of Phra Lo), building shrines to other characters, opening a "Lilit Phra Lo Park" in 2008, and promoting the town to tourists as the "love land of Phra Lo."
 In 1990, Wat Luang in the provincial capital of Phrae built a Khum Phra Lo (Phra Lo's house) on the occasion of a visit by Princess Mahachakri Sirindhorn.

 MR Sumonnachat Sawatdikun suggested that the Kalong River is at the village called Kalong to the northwest of Phayao.
 Nearby there are remains of an old moated mound which some scholars have identified with the city of Suang in the poem.
 Other sites for Suang have been proposed in Chiang Rai, Lampang, and Roi Et provinces.

-On the subject of assumptions about the location in Lilit Phra Lo, it was rejected by Sujit Wongthes independent historian.
-He explained that the word "Song" is an old Lao word meaning prosperity (this word originated from the word Chalong) without any connection to the names of the characters in the story.
-Including all the stories in Lilit Phra Lo are not in the Lan Na chronicles or any of the Singhanavati chronicles.
-Believe that the story of Lilit Phra Lo is only the imagination of the author.
+Sujit Wongthes, an independent historian, rejects the identification of locations in the story with real locations.
+He argued that the word "Song" is an old Lao word meaning "prosperity" (this word originated from the word chalong), without any connection to the names of the characters in the story.
+Moreover, the story in Lilit Phra Lo is not found in the Lan Na chronicles or any of the Singhanavati chronicles.
+He therefore believes that the story of Lilit Phra Lo is only the imagination of the author.